How I Set Up the Fire Extinguisher Check Template with Customers in Pilla

 2. Visual inspection

-This is the core of the check — systematically examining each aspect of the extinguisher to verify it is ready for use.
+This is the core of the check.
+You're systematically examining each aspect of the extinguisher to confirm it's ready for use.

 Why it matters: